Claire-HCC/relating-past-with-present/README.md

 Core codes used in Claire H. C. Chang, Christina Lazaridi, Yaara Yeshurun, Kenneth A. Norman, U. H. (2021).
 Relating the past with the present: Information integration and segregation during ongoing narrative processing.
-JoCN
+JoCN.

 Compute pattern similalrity matrix with: